volodymyrhudyma/blog/content/blog/2020-12-19-boost-performance-with-react-memo.md

 tag:
   - React
 promote: false
-metaDescription: // META
-teaser: // TEASER
+metaDescription: React provides the React.memo() Higher-Order Component which can be used to improve the performance of a React application.
+React.memo() memoizes the result of rendering the component.
+teaser: In React, changing the state of the parent component triggers a re-render of the entire component tree.
+This often leads to the unnecessary rendering of child components, whose props have not actually changed.
+  Undoubtedly, this slows down the application, especially if...
 date: 2020-12-20T07:56:29.709Z
 ---
-In React, changing the state of the parent component triggers a re-render of the whole component tree.
+In React, changing the state of the parent component triggers a re-render of the entire component tree.

-It often leads to the unnecessary rendering of the child components, which props have not actually changed.
+This often leads to the unnecessary rendering of child components, whose props have not actually changed.

-Undoubtedly, it slows the application down, especially if child components contain a lot of expensive calculations.
+Undoubtedly, this slows down the application, especially if child components contain many expensive calculations.

-To improve the performance, React offers **React.memo()** higher-order component.
+To improve performance, React provides the **React.memo()** higher-order component.

+> [Higher-order component](https://reactjs.org/docs/higher-order-components.html) is a function that takes a component and returns a new component.

 ## React.memo()

-When a component is wrapped in the **React.memo()**, after being rendered, its result is memoized by React.
+When a component is wrapped in the **React.memo()**, its result is memoized by React after rendering.

-> **Memoization** is an optimization technique used to speed up computer programs by storing the results of expensive function calls and returning the cached result when the same inputs occur again.
+> **Memoization** is an optimization technique used to speed up computer programs by storing the results of expensive function calls and returning the cached result when the same inputs are encountered again.

-Before the next render, if the props have not changed, React will re-use the result of the previous render, skipping the whole costly rendering process.
+Before the next render, if the props have not changed, React reuses the result of the previous render, skipping the whole expensive rendering process.

 ## Primitive Example

-To understand the concept better, let's see it in action:
+To better understand the concept, let's see it in action:

 #### UserContainer component